AutoViML/AutoViz/README.md

 dft = AV.AutoViz(filename)
 ```

-Feed AutoViz any input filename (in CSV, txt, or JSON format), and set `max_rows_analyzed` and `max_cols_analyzed` based on memory limitations in your environment, and watch the magic happen!
+AutoViz can use any input either filename (in CSV, txt, or JSON format) or a pandas dataframe.
+If you have a large dataset, you can set the `max_rows_analyzed` and `max_cols_analyzed` arguments to speed up the visualization by asking autoviz to sample your dataset.

-AutoViz can now create charts in multiple  formats using the `chart_format` setting:
+AutoViz can also create charts in multiple  formats using the `chart_format` setting:
 - If `chart_format ='png'` or `'svg'` or `'jpg'`: Matplotlib charts are plotted inline.
     * Can be saved locally (using `verbose=2` setting) or displayed (`verbose=1`) in Jupyter Notebooks.
     * This is the default behavior for AutoViz.